dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 don’t fire.
 What’s going on?
 Our jamming isn’t that good, and they must clearly see us.
 The MiGs have their radar on, so the EA-6s must have ID-ed us.
 Why don’t they shoot?
-It’s not ‘till we’re only 55 miles out that they open fire – with Sparrows!
-They’re not carrying Phoenixes!
+It’s not ‘till we’re only 55 miles out that they open fire – with Sparrows\!
+They’re not carrying Phoenixes\!
 Now an F-14 with Phoenix is a fearsome beast, but an F-14 without Phoenix is just a funny looking F-4.
 And I can deal with F-4s…

 New orders beam out from ground control.
-General Attack!
+General Attack\!
 My pilots turn and fly towards the foe.
 The first fight begins as the dozen F-14s turn north and engage my planes coming over the north coast of the Aegean, and my initial optimism starts to cool.
 They may just be “F-4s”, but